lavishlaiii3/engineering-3/README.md

 ## Onshape swing arm

 ### Assignment Description
-For this assignment we were getting comofortable using dimesons and using the last 4 slides to help create the part.
+For this assignment, we were getting comfortable using dimesons and using the last 4 slides to help create the part.
 Mostly it was to get ready to earn your  Certified Onshape Associate certification.
 ### Evidence

 ![swing](https://github.com/lavishlaiii3/engineering-3/assets/143545115/b456129c-fed3-4a16-83f4-40b944983c5e)